jmdwjayamaha/student-app/README.txt

       ii)  mongodb.port     - Hosted port number (Default port number is: 27017). iii) mongodb.database - The name of the database to be used (Default value is set to 'student_info').

- 3. Navigate to "student-app" directory containing the pom.xml file and run the following command.
+ 3. Navigate to "student-app" directory containing the "pom.xml" file and run the following command.
       $ mvn clean install

  4. Deploy the file "studentApp.war" in the location "student-app/target" to JBoss.